Human Resources

 This approach encourages collaborative learning, critical thinking, and problem-solving.

-You can also gain valuable insights into the group’s understanding of the training material through engagement analytics.
+Analytics from virtual trainings can also offer valuable insights into the group’s understanding of the material.
 Livestorm tracks analytics like the number of attendees, messages/questions/polls, number of sessions, and average duration to measure effectiveness and tailor courses as needed.

 Livestorm online courses advanced analytics